(Philadelphia, Pennsylvania, October 8, 1893 – Easton Aerodrome near Stamford, England, February 18, 1918).1

 Nichol’s father, James Pollock Nichol, of Irish descent, was born in Philadelphia.
 He married Michigan-born Matie Louise Brockway in 1892, a few years before receiving his degree in dentistry from the University of Pennsylvania and establishing what would become a well-regarded practice in Philadelphia.2 Clark Brockway Nichol, an only child, attended Germantown Academy in northwest Philadelphia, graduating in 1911.3 He entered the University of Pennsylvania and studied mechanical engineering; he apparently left without receiving his degree.4 In 1916, at the time of the Mexican Expedition, Nichol served with Troop A of the 1st Pennsylvania Cavalry, which was for a time stationed at El Paso, Texas.
 The following year, from May through early July, he was in the R.O.T.C. at Fort Niagara.5 He then transferred to the Aviation Section of the Signal Corps and attended ground school at Cornell’s School of Military Aeronautics, graduating September 1, 1917.6

-Like most of the eighteen men from his ground school class, Nichol chose or was chosen to continue training in Italy and was thus among the 150 men of the “Italian” or “second Oxford detachment” who sailed from New York for Europe on September 18, 1917, on the Carmania.
+Nichol, along with most of his ground school classmates—including fellow-Philadelphian Hilary Baker Rex, who had also been at Penn, Ft.
+Niagara, and Cornell—chose or was chosen to continue training in Italy and was thus among the 150 men of the “Italian” or “second Oxford detachment” who sailed from New York for Europe on September 18, 1917, on the Carmania.
 After a brief stopover at Halifax the Carmania joined a convoy for the voyage across the Atlantic.
 The men sailed first class and enjoyed some leisure, including concerts featuring the violinist Albert Spalding, who was on board.
 They also had Italian lessons, conducted by Fiorello La Guardia, and, once they entered dangerous waters, they took turns at submarine watch.
 When the ship docked at Liverpool on October 2, 1917, the detachment members learned that they were not to go to Italy, but to remain in England for their training.
 They travelled by train to Oxford, where they attended ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics.
+While at Oxford Nichol shared a room on the top floor of Christ Church College with Rex, Wilbur Carleton Suiter, and Richard Brumback Reed, all of whom had been in the same Cornell ground school class.6a

 Nichol made his first flight on December 8, 1917.10 After that there were “a number of interruptions in our training from a source other than marauding German night-bombers.
 44 Squadron was often asked to perform exhibition flights in London.”
 Knight noted that Nichol was among those unhappy with the delays: “he wanted to get on with the war before it ended.”11